neondatabase/website/content/docs/guides/serverless-driver.md

 1. View the function logs.

-    From the Vercel dashboard, click on the deployed project and choose the **Functions** tab.
-This tab displays logs from any running functions within your project.
+    Click on the deployed project from the Vercel dashboard and choose the **Functions** tab.
+This tab displays logs from any functions running within your project.
 Use the dropdown to select the `api/hello` function.